Credit CardsStudies & Surveys

 Here are some tips for finding the best sign-up bonus credit card for you:

-• Remember that different points have different values: A 100,000-point bonus from one credit card likely isn’t worth the same as a 100,000-point bonus from a different card.
+• Remember that different points have different values.
+A 100,000-point bonus from one credit card likely isn’t worth the same as a 100,000-point bonus from a different card.
 It’s easy to get blinded by those big numbers, but your best move is to try to understand what those 100,000 points can get you from each company.
-Card issuer websites will often give examples of the points’ value with the offer, whether in terms of actual dollar value or perhaps the amount of hotel nights for which the points could be exchanged.
+Card issuer websites often give examples of the points’ value with the offer, whether in terms of dollar value or the number of hotel nights for which the points could be exchanged.
 Doing your homework to see which bonus gives you the most bang for your rewards can go a long way in ensuring you get the best card for you.